ceteongvanness/devops-interview-guide/README.md

 ##### 12. What is continuous delivery?

 Continuous delivery is a software development practice that automates the release process.
 Its primary objective is to ensure that software is consistently prepared for deployment to production.
 This means that code changes are frequently integrated, built, tested, and deployed in a repeatable and automated manner.
 It helps the teams to reduce the time and effort required to release software while maintaining high quality and reliability.
 With continuous delivery, teams can release software more frequently and confidently.

+##### 13. What is continuous delivery?

+Continuous deployment is a software development practice where code changes are automatically deployed to production as soon as they pass the necessary tests and checks.
+Continuous delivery, on the other hand, focuses on automating the software release process but allows for manual intervention to determine when and how code changes are deployed to production.

+While continuous deployment is fully automated, continuous delivery provides the flexibility to choose when and how to release code changes, even though the process is automated.